Frequently Asked Questions

 • Picky and restricted eating

-In most cases, you do need a referral to see a speech therapist.
+In most cases, you do need a referral to see an SLP or OT.
 Please check with your insurance company if you are unsure.
-How do I get a doctor's referral?

 Where does therapy occur?

-Does insurance cover speech therapy?
+Does insurance cover speech and occupational therapy?

 We also accept cash pay and can provide a superbill to families that have insurance but are Out of Network (OON).
 Please contact for fees and further information regarding this.

-Can speech therapy be done virtually?
+Can therapy be done virtually?

 What age groups do you work with?

-We provide speech therapy for individuals of all ages, from infants to older adults.
+We provide speech and occupational therapy for individuals of all ages, from infants to older adults.
 Whether you are seeking therapy for a child or an adult, we offer services tailored to each life stage.

-How do I know if my child needs speech therapy?
+How do I know if my child needs speech or occupational therapy?

 • Difficulty pronouncing certain sounds